sophiaashraf/cse15l-lab-reports/lab-report-1-week-4.md

 ![Image](nooutput.png)

 #### In order to fix the infiinite loop, I created a condition checking when open bracket is equal to -1, to just break (stop the code).
+The code exits the loops if it can't find theh index of the open bracket.

 ![Image](commit1.png)